Last Updated on June 23, 2024 by Suzy McCullough

 Day 6

 Suggested itinerary for the day – Visit Ritigala and Aukana.
 Spend the afternoon relaxing by one of the many pools.
 Ritigala is set deep in the jungle around a large hill formed of huge sculptural granite monoliths.
 It is an abandoned hermitage village.
 This place is very beautiful and unspoilt with shady forests and usually free of tourists.
 Aukana means ‘Sun Easter’.
-It is the site of the islands largest and best-preserved Buddha.
-Carved from rock in the 5th Century AD and standing 13 metres high.
+It is the site of the island’s largest and best-preserved Buddha.
+Carved from rock in the 5th Century AD and stands 13 metres high.

 The afternoon should then be spent enjoying the hotel and relaxing after what has now been a busy few days.